emafriki/BuscaLIMA/README.md

 # Functioning
 The player will have three options for the level they choose( easy, intermediate and difficult).
 Once the difficulty has been chosen, the interface will generate a grid where they can play.

+You win if you clear all the squares in the minefield without detonating any.
+You can also use flags to rule out places where there may be mines.
+If you make a mistake and click on a space with a mine, you will have to start over or finish the game.

 # Game tutorial